zendframework/zend-expressive/doc/book/getting-started/features.md

 The `Application` acts as an "onion"; in the diagram above, the top is the outer-most layer of the onion, while the bottom is the inner-most.

 The `Application` dispatches each middleware.
-Each middleware accepts a *request*, a *response*, and the *next* middleware to dispatch.
-Internally, it's actually receiving the middleware stack itself, which knows which middleware to invoke next.
+Each middleware receives a request and a delegate for handing off processing of the request should the middleware not be able to fully process it itself.
+Internally, the delegate composes a queue of middleware, and invokes the next in the queue when invoked.

 Any given middleware can return a *response*, at which point execution winds its way back out the onion.